 This guide offers advice on what options to consider when choosing and purchasing the wide range of sailing clothing and accessories available on the market today.

-The popularity of sailing in recent years can be attributed somewhat to the significant improvement in dinghy sailing wear that makes it feasible to remain warm and dry in most conditions.
+The popularity of sailing in recent years can be attributed somewhat to the significant improvement in dinghy sailing clothing that makes it feasible to remain warm and dry in most conditions.
 Yacht clothing improvements have been the development of the new 'breathable' fabrics allowing perspiration to evaporate and escape without allowing seawater in.

 When sailing and the weather and water are warm, the choice of dinghy sailing gear depends upon your preferences and the current fashions but more practical sailing clothing is needed for serious sailing in cold weather and rough seas.
 The main sailing equipment manufacturers, such as Musto, Henri-Lloyd, Splashdown, Helly-Hansen and Gill make outerwear in a series of grades to suit dinghy racing, coastal cruising and racing or serious offshore yacht work.